Note: Before looking at an item’s sales on the Variance page, you need to confirm your consumption data is accurate.

-The Sales page displays the total sales for each item for a defined period of time.
-You can click into the details to see the timestamps of each sale.
+The Sales page displays the total sales of each item in the defined time period.
+Click into the details to see the timestamps of each sale.

-If the refresh does not restore your sales data, please reach out to [email protected] or use the in-app chat to make sure your sales are uploaded.
+If you refreshed your sales and data is still missing, please reach out to [email protected] or use the in-app chat to make sure your sales are uploaded.

 When reviewing the sales for an item, you want to make sure that you have added recipes to all of your POS Items, and that the recipes are correct.

-If you add the wrong amount of an ingredient, it can over or under represent your sales for an item depending on the quantity entered.
+If you add the wrong amount of an ingredient to a POS Item, it can over or under-represent your sales for an item depending on the quantity entered.

-Typically you’ll be able to see the excess sales from one bottle reflected in the consumption of another.
-For example, if a Smirnoff Vodka martini was entered in the POS, but Grey Goose was used.
+If this is the case, you’ll be able to see the excess sales from one item reflected in the consumption of another.
+For example, if a Vodka Martini mapped to Smirnoff was punched in the POS, but Grey Goose was used.

 Archived POS Items

-You may sometimes run into cases where you see consumption on an item, but there are no sales.
-If this was an item that you stopped carrying at some point, it’s possible you may have archived the POS Item (either intentionally or by mistake).
+Sometimes you'll see consumption on an item, but there are no sales.
+If this was an item that you stopped carrying at some point, it’s possible you archived the POS Item (either intentionally or by mistake).

 To restore an archived item, click the checkbox beside it and click Restore.
 The sales will once again be factored into calculations.

-If you have an open button, you can’t currently add recipes to track everything that was sold.
+If you have an "Open" buttons, you can’t add recipes to track everything that was sold.

 Your buttons need to be as specific as possible to accurately track what is being used from your inventory every time the item is sold.

-If you have an open button, you will always have a variance.
+If you have "Open" buttons, you'll always have a variance.

 Inventory Time Frame

-When taking your inventory, complete it during a period where there are no sales in your venue.
+When taking your inventory, complete it during a time where there are no sales in your venue.

-If an inventory spans multiple days and there are sales in your venue, this will impact your overall sales count.
+If an inventory spans multiple days and there are sales in your venue, this impacts your overall sales number.

-For example, if you start an inventory on Monday, but don’t actually save and submit the inventory until Wednesday, that will affect the sales for the next inventory period.
+For example, if you start an inventory on Monday, but don’t actually save and submit the inventory until Wednesday, that affects the sales for the next inventory period.